 PROVIDING GOODS AND SERVICES TO PEOPLE WITH DISABILITIES

-Information required by a person with a disability will, upon request, be provided in a format or method that takes into account the person`s disability (e.g., email, hard copy, large print, verbally, in person, via telephone, via a support person).
+Information required by a person with a disability will, upon request, be provided in a format or method that takes into account the person’s disability (e.g., email, hard copy, large print, verbally, in person, telephone, via a support person).

-ICTC endeavours to ensure people with disabilities have unencumbered access to use their own assistive devices in obtaining, using or benefiting from ICTC`s goods and services.
-Employees will be trained and familiar with various assistive devices that may be used by customers with disabilities while accessing ICTC`s goods or services.
+ICTC endeavours to ensure people with disabilities have unencumbered access to use their own assistive devices in obtaining, using, or benefiting from ICTC’s goods and services.
+Employees will be trained and familiar with various assistive devices that may be used by customers with disabilities for accessing ICTC`s goods or services.
 ICTC employees should not operate or otherwise interfere with a person’s personal assistive device, unless invited to do so by the user or their support person.

-ICTC welcomes people with disabilities who are accompanied by a service animal on the parts of its premises that are open to the public and other third parties.
+ICTC welcomes people with disabilities who are accompanied by a service animal on its premises that are open to the public and other third parties.
 Employees should not pet or otherwise distract a person’s service animal.

-Any person with a disability who is accompanied by a support person will be allowed to enter ICTC`s premises with his or her support person.
-At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on ICTC`s premises.
+Any person with a disability will be allowed to enter ICTC’s premises with his or her support person.
+At no time will a person with a disability who is accompanied by a support person be prevented from having access to his or her support person while on ICTC’s premises.
 Where confidentiality is of importance, the support person may be required to sign a confidentiality agreement.

 Forums and Events

 ICTC endeavours to hold all customer forums and events in accessible venues.
-When registering for events, customers requiring any special assistance or accommodation in relation to a disability should indicate to ICTC.
+When registering for events, customers requiring any special assistance or accommodation should make ICTC aware of their requirements.
 ICTC will endeavour to meet accommodation needs.
-Any support person accompanying a person with a disability to an ICTC sponsored event will not be charged for entrance or registration, but should advise of their attendance in advance wherever possible.
+Any support person accompanying a person with a disability to an ICTC-sponsored event will not be charged for entrance or registration, but should advise ICTC of their attendance in advance whenever possible.

-ICTC will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services usually used by people with disabilities.
+ICTC will provide customers with notice in the event of a planned or unexpected disruption in the facilities or services required by people with disabilities.
 This notice will include information about the reason for the disruption, its anticipated duration, and a description of alternative facilities or services, if available.